Anderson’s Wedding Photography Equipment

 Did we get all of this wedding photography equipment all at once?
 No, of course not!
 We’ve accumulated it over many years by researching and slowly adding new gear, maintaining older items and by upgrading to newer technologies.

-Because we almost always have to take most of our equipment on the road with us, we always try to buy high quality equipment that’s built to last.
+Because we almost always have to take most of our equipment on the road with us, we always try to buy high-quality equipment that’s built to last.
 For example, our two Lumedyne battery powered studio lights we had been using for over 27 years at weddings.
 We also used it very often on location, such as in our very own Portrait Park to the North Shore of Lake Superior!
-It’s a portable, yet powerful flash system, that gave us very consistent color reproduction and is both incredibly durable and dependable.
+It’s a very portable, yet powerful flash system, that gave us very consistent color reproduction and is both incredibly durable and dependable.
 We retired that Lumedyne lighting system in 2016.

 That’s another huge benefit of hiring us as your wedding photographers.
-Not only do Joannie and I each have more than 30 years of knowledge & experience in the wedding industry, we have access to all of this wedding photography equipment that we can use at your wedding!
+Not only do Joannie and I each have more than 30 years of knowledge & experience in the wedding industry, we have access to all of this wedding photography equipment that we can use for your wedding!
 It’s a packaged deal!

 Please think twice before you hire a “natural light photographer” as your wedding photographer because most indoor locations and Mother Nature often times need a little help.

 This is the wedding photography equipment that we can take to each and every wedding we photograph.
-At most weddings we tote along almost everything you see listed!
+At most weddings, we tote along almost everything you see listed!
 Surprisingly, we employ nearly every item at many of the weddings we photograph too!
 No, we don’t travel very light, but we’re definitely not unprepared either.

 Anderson’s Wedding Photography Equipment